-Regulation 26 Rights of the contractor
+Regulation 27 Rights of the contractor

-1. The contractor shall have the exclusive right to explore an area covered by a plan of work for exploration in respect of cobalt crusts.
-The Authority shall ensure that no other entity operates in the same area for resources other than cobalt crusts in a manner that might interfere with the operations of the contractor.
+1. The contractor shall have the exclusive right to explore an area covered by a plan of work for exploration in respect of polymetallic sulphides.
+The Authority shall ensure that no other entity operates in the same area for other resources in a manner that might interfere with the operations of the contractor.

 2. A contractor who has an approved plan of work for exploration only shall have a preference and a priority among applicants submitting plans of work for exploitation of the same area and resources.
 Such preference or priority may be withdrawn by the Council if the contractor has failed to comply with the requirements of its approved plan of work for exploration within the time period specified in a written notice or notices from the Council to the contractor indicating which requirements have not been complied with by the contractor.
 The time period specified in any such notice shall not be unreasonable.
 The contractor shall be accorded a reasonable opportunity to be heard before the withdrawal of such preference or priority becomes final.
 The Council shall provide the reasons for its proposed withdrawal of preference or priority and shall consider any contractor's response.
 The decision of the Council shall take account of that response and shall be based on substantial evidence.

 3. A withdrawal of preference or priority shall not become effective until the contractor has been accorded a reasonable opportunity to exhaust the judicial remedies available to it pursuant to part XI, section 5, of the Convention.

-Regulation 27 Size of area and relinquishment
+Regulation 28 Size of area and relinquishment

-1. The contractor shall relinquish the blocks allocated to it in accordance with paragraphs 2, 3 and 4 of this regulation.
+1. The contractor shall relinquish the area allocated to it in accordance with paragraphs 2, 3 and 4 of this regulation.
+Areas to be relinquished need not be contiguous and shall be defined by the contractor in the form of sub-blocks comprising one or more cells of a grid as provided by the Authority.

-2. By the end of the fifth year from the date of the contract, the contractor shall have relinquished:

-(a) at least 50 per cent of the number of blocks allocated to it; or
+2. By the end of the fifth year from the date of the contract, the contractor shall have relinquished at least 50 per cent of the original area allocated to it;